halolimat/SpExtor/README.md

             │   └── main.java       : main testing class to run the full code
             │
             └── resources   : contains the gold training and testing data

+## How to use

+- Clone SpExtor to your local machine:
+- ```sh
+    git clone git@github.com:halolimat/SpExtor.git
+    ```
+- Download and install IntelliJ IDEA from [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/)
+- Open IntelliJ, click on open, navigate to where you cloned SpExtor, select the folder SpExtor, hit Open.
+- In the src -> test -> java -> main, modify the parameters as you desire and then run the code.
+- You can serialize the final CRF model from Active Learning.
+- The sigma values over the different batches can be found under SpExtor/out.

 ## Citing

 If you do make use of SpExtor or any of its components please cite the following publication: